Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Tools Needed: Replacement port, screwdriver, glue gun, multimeter (optional)

 First of all, you’ll want to test the self-balancing scooter’s lithium battery with a multimeter or a related tool in order to rule out battery failure.
 This is especially necessary if you’re finding the red light coming on your hoverboard.
 Switching out a dead battery is a much simpler process, after all.

-Once you have ensured that the battery itself is functioning properly, find which side of the hoverboard the charging port is located and then do a visual inspection.
+Once you have ensured that the battery itself is functioning properly, find which side of the hoverboard the charging port is located on and then do a visual inspection.
 Is there anything obviously out of place?
 Is the port itself loose?
 Did a prong chip off during some off-road racing?
 If everything looks fine on the outside, and the charger still won’t operate, then it is time for the replacement procedure.
 Keep in mind, that you typically won’t need to take apart the hoverboard wheels to reach the charging port, but some models may vary.

 When you are certain that the hoverboard’s issue is port-related, it is time to purchase a replacement port kit.
 These kits are available throughout the Internet, including Amazon.
 There are a whole lot of hoverboards to choose from, though, each with its own specific internal components.
 So do some research to make sure the port kit you are thinking of purchasing can be fitted and used by your hoverboard.

-You’ll need just two relatively common household tools in order to complete the charging port replacement.
+You’ll need two relatively common household tools to complete the charging port replacement.
 Gather up a screwdriver that will fit the screws surrounding the charging port and a simple household glue gun.
-Some hoverboards may not even require the glue gun but, as they say, better safe than sorry.
+Some hoverboards may not even require the glue gun, but, as they say, better safe than sorry.